Main view of the Nextas Pneumatic Zero-Point Plate on a machine base.

 Horizontal Machining Centers (HMC)

 Perfect for pallet pools on HMCs.
-Prepare fixtures offline and load them onto the pallet changer, ensuring the machine is always cutting.
+Prepare fixtures offline and load them onto the pallet changer so the machine stays in cutting mode.

 5-Axis Machining